nathan-kennedy/new-mac-setup/README.md

 - **Ffmpeg**: FFmpeg is a versatile multimedia tool used for audio and video processing, including conversion, compression, and streaming.
 It supports a wide range of formats.
 - **Fzf**: A flexible and fast command-line fuzzy finder to enhance shell command efficiency.
 - **Gifsicle**: Gifsicle is a command-line tool for editing and optimizing GIF images, known for efficiently reducing file sizes while maintaining quality.
-- **glances**: A cross-platform system monitoring tool written in Python.
 - **imagemagick**: A versatile image processing tool that supports numerous formats, capable of resizing, converting, and manipulating images.
-- **inxi**: A powerful command-line system information script for console and IRC.
 - **Jpegoptim**: A utility to optimize and compress JPEG files without losing quality.
 - **Optipng**: A PNG optimizer that recompresses image files to a smaller size without losing any information.
 - **pandoc**: A universal document converter.